 Presenting informative case studies and useful handouts, checklists and templates in Rosenberg’s engaging, conversational style, they’re a valuable resource for firms interested in improving profitability, setting and achieving actionable goals, resolving partner and staff issues and developing the profession’s future leaders.

 issues.
 President of his own Chicago-based consulting firm, The Rosenberg Associates, he is founder of the most authoritative annual survey of mid-sized CPA firm performance statistics in the country, The Rosenberg Survey.
-He has consulted with more than 800 firms throughout his 20+ year consulting career.
+Annually recognized by Accounting Today as one of the Top 100 Most Influential People and Inside Public Accounting as one of the Top Ten Recomended Consultants since 2004, he has consulted with more than 1000 firms throughout his 20+ year consulting career.
 He shares his expertise regularly on The Marc Rosenberg Blog.